simplyJan/KompromatKoffer/README.md

 <b>компроматkoffer.de - Kompromittiere den Bundestag</b>

 ASP.Net Core 2.1 Web Application for displaying all recent tweets from every member of the german parliament.
-Currently the app outputs a twitter list made by martin fuchs (http://martin-fuchs.org) and right now I am implementing the NoSQL Database (LiteDB) to store  data and generate analytical profiles from each dataset.
+Analytical chart overview for every politician and a global chart overview of all politicians.
+Currently only counts such as followers, likes etc. will be shown.
+Next step is a timeline detail view.

 - Using https://github.com/linvi/tweetinvi - MIT License - Copyright (c) 2017 Thomas Imart
 - Using https://github.com/chartjs/Chart.js - MIT License - Copyright (c) 2018 Chart.js Contributors